davetropeano/lda/source/developing-lda-applications/index.markdown

 ---
 layout: page
 title: "Developing LDA Applications"
-date: 2014-04-02 11:22
+date: 2014-04-02 13:45
 comments: true
 sharing: true
 footer: true
 ---
-As with most technologies, the easiest way to get started is to look at a example.
+As with most technologies, the easiest way to get started is to look at an example.
 To help you get an idea of how LDA applications are implemented, we'll start with a very simple 'Todo List' application from the [lda-examples](https://github.com/ld4apps/lda-examples) repository.
 You should be able to understand the framework just by reading, but you might also like to install the software yourself and follow along in a more hands-on fashion.
 If so, refer to [Getting Started](http://ld4apps.github.io/getting-started/index.html) before proceeding.

 Every LDA-based application requires a minimum of two files: